-Calm appearance; attentive expression.
-Especially suited to guarding and traditionally used for herding cattle.
+Calm appearance and attentive expression are especially suited to guarding and are traditionally use for herding cattle.
 Balanced temperament and very self-confident.
 Low and deep bark.

 Size, Proportion, Substance

 Size: Desirable height at withers for a mature male is 23-26 inches.
-Desirable height at withers for a mature female is 22-25 inches.
+The desirable height at withers for an adult female is 22-25 inches.

-Proportion: A moderately large sized molossoid, with a rectilinear profile and black mask.
-Robust and well-proportioned.
+Proportion: A moderately sizeable-sized molossoid, with a rectilinear profile and black mask.
+Robust and well proportioned.

-The head is massive, cuboid in shape.
-When viewed from the side, the top lines of the skull and muzzle are roughly parallel to one another and are joined by a well-defined, but not abrupt, stop.
+The head is massive and cuboids in shape.
+When viewed from the side, the top lines of the skull and muzzle are roughly parallel to one another and are joined by a well-defined but not abrupt stop.

-Eyes: Eyes can be a range of colors which includes medium through to dark brown so it matches a dog’s coat color, but their eyelids are always black and tight fitting.
+Eyes: Eyes can be a range of colors that include a medium to dark brown, matching a dog’s coat color, but their eyelids are always black and tight-fitting.

-Ears: Ears are of medium size, set just above the line of the eye and wide apart, and covered with short, fine hair.
+Ears: Ears are of medium size, set just above the eye and wide apart and covered with short fine hair.

-Teeth: The Perro de Presa Canario has a complete set of evenly spaced teeth, set in a wide jaw.
+Teeth: He has a complete set of evenly spaced teeth set in a wide jaw.
 A scissors or reverse scissors bite is preferred.

 Neck, Topline, Body

-Neck: The neck is cylindrical, thick, well muscled, and slightly shorter than the length of the head.
-Loose folds of skin at the throat form a slight dewlap.
+Neck: The neck is cylindrical, thick, well-muscled, and slightly shorter than the head’s length.
+There is a loose fold of skin on the neck for a slight overlap.

-Topline: The topline is sloping with the rear is a little higher than its shoulders and its body is a little longer than it is tall.
+Topline: The top-line is sloping with the rear little higher than its shoulders, and its body is a little longer than it is tall.

-Body: The body is longer than the height at the withers; this characteristic is more noticeable in the female.
+Body: The body is longer than the withers’ height; this characteristic is more noticeable in the female.

 Shoulders: Shoulders are muscular and well laid back.
-The upper arm is of a good length and well-angled so that the front legs are set well behind the point of the shoulder.
+The upper arm is of a good length and well-angled so that the front legs are set well behind the shoulder’s point.

-Hindquarters are powerful and well muscled.
+Hindquarters are robust and well muscled.
 In profile, the croup is sloping.
-The angulation of the hindquarters is moderate.
+The angulations of the hindquarters are moderate.

-Tail: The tail is carried in accordance with the dog’s mood and energy level, but never tucked.
-A tail is to be left natural, never docked short.
+Tail: The tail is carried following the dog’s mood and energy level but never tucked.
+Tail is natural, never docked short.

 Color and Markings

-All shades of brindle, from warm dark brown to pale grey or blond.
+All shades of brindle from warm dark brown to pale grey or blond.
 All shades of fawn to sandy.
-White marks are acceptable on the chest, at the base of the neck or throat, forefeet and toes of hind feet, but these should be kept to a minimum.
+White marks are acceptable on the chest, at the base of the neck or throat, forefeet, and toes of hind feet, but these should keep to a minimum.

 Coat Color and Markings

-Gait: When trotting, the stride is long, effortless and well coordinated and the tail is carried above the topline.
+Gait: When trotting, the stride is long, effortless, and well-coordinated, and the tail carried above the top-line.

 Personality and Temperament

 This Perro de Presa Canario is large, powerful, intelligent, and headstrong.
-The breed standard says he should be calm, attentive and self-confident, obedient, and docile with family members and suspicious of strangers.
-The Presa Canario is incredibly strong and remarkably well-muscled.
+The breed standard says he should be calm, attentive and self-confident, obedient, docile with family members, and suspicious of strangers.
+He is powerful and remarkably well-muscled.

-They are great family protectors and are bred to be family companions as well as guardians.
-The Dogo Canario’s calm appearance, obedient and affectionate nature is reserved only for the members of its family, as beneath it lays a fierce, courageous protector who does not fear in encountering a situation of any kind.
-Presa Canario’s require a very dominant owner and is not recommended for first-time dog owners.
-The Presa Canario can be highly dangerous if placed with the wrong owner.
+They are great family protectors and are to be family companions as well as guardians.
+The Dogo Canario’s calm appearance, obedient and affectionate nature is reserved only for the family members as beneath it lays a fierce, courageous protector who does not fear encountering a situation of any kind.
+Presa Canario’s require a very dominant owner and recommended for first-time dog owners.
+He can be highly dangerous if placed with the wrong owner.

-The Presa has a high activity level and needs a job to do, which can be anything from being your on-leash walking companion to daily training activities.
-These territorial dogs are noted for their high prey drive since they were traditionally employed to guard livestock, hence not being an excellent choice to keep with other dogs as well as smaller pets,
+The Presa Canario has a high activity level and needs a job to do, which can be anything from being your on-leash walking companion to daily training activities.
+These territorial dogs are noted for their high prey drive since they were traditionally employed to guard livestock hence not being an excellent choice to keep with other dogs and smaller pets.

 The Perro de Presa Canario is naturally protective and suspicious of strangers, so it makes a good guard dog.
-It is important to be careful with this breed around cats and other pets because it has a high prey drive and strong territorial instincts.
+It is essential to be careful with this breed around cats and other pets because it has a high prey drive and solid territorial instincts.

 They require a good deal of commitment and patience, and trainers will need to assert their dominance and not tolerate any bad behavior.
-Training of the Presa Canarios requires firm and consistent method.
-Presa Canarios can be challenging to train, as the breed can be willful and dominant.
+Training of the Presa Canarios requires a firm and consistent method.
+He can be challenging to train as the breed can be willful and dominant.